Density-Informed Pseudo-Counts for Calibrated Evidential Deep Learning: Experiments

 \subsection{Experiments with MNIST as ID dataset}

-Table~\ref{tab:mnist_results} summarizes performance on the MNIST ID task, together with robustness under semantic (K-MNIST) and domain (Omniglot) shifts.
-Among the evaluated methods, \textbf{DIP-EDL} achieves the strongest ID performance, attaining the highest classification accuracy ($99.53$\%) and the lowest ID Brier Score ($0.01$).
-This shows an improvement in calibration compared to EDL ($0.19$) and DAEDL ($0.02$), and maintaining competitive predictive accuracy.
+On MNIST, Table~\ref{tab:mnist_results}, \textbf{DIP-EDL} achieves the highest classification accuracy ($99.53$\%) and lowest ID Brier Score ($0.01$) across all methods, including MC-Dropout and Deep Ensembles, improving calibration over EDL ($0.19$) and DAEDL ($0.02$).

-These calibration improvements translate to strong OOD detection performance.
-On both, DIP-EDL achieves a high AUROC of $0.99$, outperforming DAEDL and improving upon standard EDL ($0.91$).
-On Omniglot, AUROC values are near-saturated for multiple methods, however, clear differences emerge when considering OOD calibration.
-In particular, DIP-EDL yields among the lowest OOD BS, while methods such as PostNet exhibit high OOD BS despite strong ranking performance.
-This indicates that DIP-EDL produces more reliable uncertainty estimates under distributional shift, assigning low confidence to samples drawn from regions of low data density.
+These improvements extend to OOD detection.
+DIP-EDL achieves AUROC of $0.99$ on both OOD datasets, outperforming all baselines.
+On Omniglot, AUROC is near-saturated across methods, but DIP-EDL yields the lowest OOD BS, unlike PostNet, MC-Dropout, and Deep Ensembles, which exhibit high OOD BS despite strong AUROC, indicating overconfidence under distributional shift.